zendesk/zendesk_api_client_php/README.md

 ## Note on Patches/Pull Requests
 1. Fork the project.
 2. Make your feature addition or bug fix.
 3. Add tests for it.
-This is important so I don't break it in a future version unintentionally.
+This is important so that we don't break your improvement in a future version unintentionally.
 4. Commit and do not mess with version or history.
-(If you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
+(If you want to have your own version, that is fine but bump version in a commit by itself I can ignore when we pull)
 5. Send a pull request.
 Bonus points for topic branches.

 ## Copyright and license